Undercut Hair Style: A Trendy Solution to Hide Hair Loss?

-The iconic undercut hair is a hairstyle with a long history that grew favourably in fashion several times in the course of the past hundred years.
-Besides being a fashion statement, an undercut is a very practical solution for men who experience hair loss at the hairline, as the hair is kept short at the sides, while at the top it can be worn as long as you want.
+The iconic undercut hair style has a long history that grew favourably in fashion several times over the years.
+Besides being a fashion statement, an undercut is a practical solution for men who experience hair loss at the hairline.
+This is because the hair is kept short at the sides, while the top can be worn long.

 You can combine short shaved hair on the sides and the back of the head with either long hair and a full side fringe or with shorter top hair styled upwards.
 The versatility of this hairstyle alone is the reason why so many men decide to go for it.

-Moreover, those with an undercut only need to bother themselves with styling the hair on the top whereas the sides and the back do not require to be groomed every day.
+Moreover, those with an undercut only need to style the hair on the top.
+The sides and the back do not require as much grooming every day.

-It is also a perfect option for those who want to wear longer hair but are disturbed by the heat in summer.
-Also, if exercising and sweating mess up with your hair, an undercut can be a great option too.
+It is also a perfect option for those who want longer hair but are irritated by the heat in summer.
+Also, if exercising and sweating mess up your hair, an undercut can be a great option too.

 Apparently in the UK, this hairstyle was popularised after World War I. In the 1920s the undercut was widely adopted by street gang members and the working class in the UK, hence its association with delinquency and violence.